“What,” I resisted. “I just told you what happened to my mom. She’s dead and that’s that.”

 The times we hung out became more infrequent; a bowling trip here, a dinner date there.
 Much of our bonding time actually came in the form of long holiday road-trips to North Carolina, where pretty much the rest of our family lives.
 It’s where he went to high school, met my mom, fell in love, and even got his Ph.
 D. We only moved to Florida when Dad started his career with Azure Coast University and mom got a job as a financial advisor.
 Those road-trips never seemed to last as long as indicated by the arrival time on the GPS, because we always loved to talk.

 My last Christmas at home, we spent the entire return trip from NC discussing where I should get my Master’s degree.
 Continuing my education was pretty much a given at this point.
 I was about to graduate, and four universities had offered me full tuition waivers, a stipend, and a research assistant position.
 Round and round the decision-making roller coaster would go.
 It have to the point where it would have just been easier to throw a dart.
 New Country.
 Transylvania.
 Newton Grove.
 Pelle.
 Each university had their pros and cons.
 Pelle was a classy institution which might give me the best urban career prospects.
 Transy was this super-cool hipster college where I’d probably fit right in.
-Newton Grove was close enough to my extended family where I could probably see any one of my aunts, uncles, and grandparents (some of whom I actually liked) anytime I wanted to.
+Newton Grove was close enough to my extended family where I could probably see any one of my aunts, uncles, and grandparents (some who I actually liked) anytime I wanted to.

 And New Country… I don’t know.
 At the time it just felt like the right decision, and Dad was making some subtle indications that it was his favorite.
 On the surface the staff seemed nice and the program seemed reputable.
 And it offered the chance to get away from it all and experience something different.
 I felt like it gave me an opportunity for a fresh start amongst the cornfields.